In response to the COVID-19 pandemic, Local Planning Panel meetings will be held online from April 2020 until further notice.

 Addressing the Panel

-Anyone can attend a meeting.
-If you are interested in addressing the Panel for a specific item being considered on the current agenda please submit the Request to address - Community access to Meetings form by midday the day prior to the meeting.
+If you are interested in addressing the Panel for a specific item being considered on the current agenda please submit your request by midday the day prior to the meeting.

 Request to address - community access to meetings